Health and Wellbeing in the Workplace – The Fundamentals

 Intellectual health relates to your team members’ motivation, fulfillment and desire for continuous learning and development.
 Courses and training such as conferences are great ways to meet these needs, particularly when you don’t have a certain skillset within your workforce.

 However, you should also consider the value of sharing knowledge within and across teams.
 Lunch and learn sessions are a fantastic and cost-effective way to empower your team members to share their experience and foster a culture of knowledge sharing.

 While it may not be an obvious priority for organisations, an employee’s financial health can have serious implications on their happiness and productivity at work, and consequently, the business bottom line.
 Financial stress is a very real concern for many individuals and organisations are often well-positioned to provide support and guidance.

 A great place to start is to survey your employees to get a better understanding of their key financial concerns, rather than implementing generic high-level strategies.
 Based on this feedback, you can introduce relevant initiatives such as encouraging voluntary superannuation payments, sharing free financial planning tools from reputable sources, or allowing employees to work flexibly to reduce travel and childcare costs.

-Ultimately, your team are social beings and the more they can connect with their colleagues and create meaningful working relationships, the more functional and happier they will be.
+Ultimately, your team are social beings, and the more they can connect with their colleagues and create meaningful working relationships, the more functional and happier they will be.
 This is not to say that you need to rush off and organise a ‘team building’ day.
-In fact, regular opportunities for social interaction and connection will have a more lasting impact on the social health of your organisation.
+In fact, regular opportunities for social interaction and connection will have a more lasting impact on the social health of your business.